Anne A. Madden, Ph.D.

-When not wrangling microorganisms, or communicating the , she can be found motorcycling through the streets of Boston, or wearing inappropriately tall stilettos in labs.
+When not wrangling microorganisms, or communicating the utility of the microorganisms around us, she can be found motorcycling through the streets of Boston, or wearing inappropriately tall stilettos in labs.
 Arguably, she has some of the most famous hair in science.
 Her hair is currently in the collections of museums on two continents.

 **(Photo Credits: Header: Smith&Nasht, Ad Madden, AAM, Ad Madden, AAM with assistance from the Center for Nanofabrication at CU Boulder.
 Images can only be used with explicit written permission.)**

 ### CONTACT ###